 Summer is nearly upon us.
 It’s the perfect season for icy chilled beer.
 When drinking beer, we Japanese usually prepare “Otsumami (おつまみ)”

 Otsumami is a Japanese word for finger foods and nibbles that are eaten with alcoholic drinks like beer.

-If I give you typical examples of unique Japanese Otsumami snacks, what come to mind right away are the 3 representative types of Japanese dried squid snacks, “Surume (するめ)”, “Noshi-ika (のしイカ)”, and “Saki-ika (さきイカ)”.
+If I give examples of unique Japanese Otsumami snacks, what come to mind right away are the 3 representative types of Japanese dried squid snacks, “Surume (するめ)”, “Noshi-ika (のしイカ)”, and “Saki-ika (さきイカ)”.